14K Gold Spot Price Per Gram: What It Is and How It’s Calculated

 What is the current 14K gold spot price per gram?

-Today’s 14K gold spot price per gram is approximately $81, based on COMEX spot around $4,325/oz.
-Check the live price on the homepage for the current rate, updated three times daily.
+Today’s 14K gold spot price per gram is approximately $81, based on a COMEX spot price around $4,325/oz at the time this article was written.
+Check the live price on the homepage for the current rate, updated three times daily, since spot moves continuously.

 Is the spot price the same as melt value?